 If your child has a chronic health condition, please contact your school nurse to discuss your child's needs.

-To obtain current information on communicable disease, please contact your school nurse, or you may access information through the Maryland Department of Health and Mental Hygiene.
+To obtain current information on communicable disease, please contact your school nurse, or you may access information through the Maryland Department of Health.

 The website for communicable disease fact sheets is: